spypaul/MQSim_CXL/README.md

 ```
 ## MQSim CXL Specific Execution Configurations

-This simulator is built on top of MQSim.
-However, not all the MQSim-native configurations apply to this simulator; hence, we suggest users to utilize the existing ssdconfig.xml and workload.xml files.
-We recommend only make modifications to parameters specified below and keep others fixed as they are.
+This simulator is built on top of MQSim-E. However, not all the MQSim-E-native configurations apply to this simulator; hence, we suggest users to utilize the ssdconfig.xml and workload.xml files included in this repository.
+We recommend only making modifications to parameters specified below and leave rest as they are.

 ### ssdconfig.xml
 1. **Flash_Channel_Count:** the number of flash channels in the SSD back end.
 Range = {all positive integer values}.